The Christ Index

 Christ Connection - Immanuel, God with Us

-In the very moment when Ahaz refuses to trust God, when he sends tribute to Assyria, when he is about to build a pagan altar in the temple, the prophet Isaiah is sent to him with an offer.
+In the very moment when Ahaz refuses to trust God, the prophet Isaiah is sent to him with an offer.
 "Ask thee a sign," Isaiah says.
-But Ahaz refuses.
-"I will not ask."
-And the Lord says: "Therefore the Lord himself shall give you a sign: Behold, a virgin shall conceive, and bear a son, and shall call his name Immanuel" (Isaiah 7:14).
-Immanuel - God with us.
-In the midst of Ahaz’s faith…
+But Ahaz refuses: "I will not ask."
+And the Lord answers, "Therefore the Lord himself shall give you a sign: Behold, a virgin shall conceive, and bear a son, and shall call his name Immanuel" (Isaiah 7:14).
+Immanuel means God with us.
+Matthew takes up these very words and tells us they are fulfilled in Jesus: "they shall call his name Emmanuel…

 Second Kings 17 is the obituary of the northern kingdom, and it is written with unusual care, because the narrator pauses the story to explain the reason for the ruin.
 Samaria falls and the king of Assyria… carried Israel away into Assyria (v.
 6); and then comes the long accounting: For so it was, that the children of Israel had sinned against the LORD their God… (v.
 7).
 At the heart of that accounting stands the LORD’s own long patience: Yet the LORD testifi…